codeanitdotcom/codeanitdotcom.github.io/content/google-foobar-first-codechallenge-caesar-cipher.md

 ### Background
 I received a surprise code challenge invitation from Google on July 26, 2020.
 After accepting the invitation, I was redirected to https://foobar.withgoogle.com where I completed my first challenge.

-In this post I will share my experience of solving the challenge.
+In this post I will share my experience solving the challenge.

 ### The Problem: Caesar Cipher Decryption